This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 Shape 1

-Slice the log in half lengthwise.
-Cut it with a sharp knife, and don't push down on the dough or it will squash.
-Take the two ends and fold them over, then lift the left half over the right half and repeat all the way down, leaving the cut side facing you so the chocolate is exposed.
+Take the two ends and fold them over, then lift the left half over the right half and the right over the left.
+Repeat all the way down, leaving the cut side facing you so the chocolate is exposed.

 Shape 2